aledlie/Homage/projects/index.md

    * Modeling of shoaling nonlinear internal waves over a shallow, sloping bathymetry.
    * A fortran90/Matlab suite of tools to solve the incompressible Navier-Stokes equations with a high-order element-based discretization and a Schur-complement based domain decomposition.
 Under development with Greg Thomsen and Peter Diamessis.

-## Preconditioning Schur complements of elliptic problems.
+## Deflation of Schur complements of elliptic problems

 <figure>
    <center>